-While many students may not think much about poop, it is actually an interesting compound made up of food waste, bacteria and digestive enzymes.
+While many students may not think much about the science of poop, poop is actually an interesting compound made up of food waste, bacteria and digestive enzymes.
 Poop’s composition is based on what the animal that produced it ate.
 Animals that are carnivores or omnivores have poop that has more nitrogen and odor producing molecules then the poop of herbivores do and because of this it smells a lot more and it is slower to degrade.
 Because of these facts it does not make a good compost material.
 Herbivore poop, on the other hand, is comprised of organic materials that break down quickly.
 It, therefore, makes a great composting material.

 Students, or classrooms, that are studying ecosystems, biodegradability and/or environment issues, may want to explore the fascinating world of poop.
 Projects on this subject can range from ways to overcome the obstacles of using carnivore poop for compost to determining which types of plants prefer carnivore poop to herbivore poop.
 You can also design a project that looks at how much poop is produced in a given area based on the number dogs, cats, birds and humans.